skip to main content

 Plans and pricing: Cox vs. T-Mobile

-T-Mobile has one stellar internet plan while Cox packs in a ton of variety.
+T-Mobile and Cox offer five plan options.
 Which is best for you comes down to whether or not T-Mobile’s bandwidth meets your needs.

 Cox plans and pricing